-What has worked in the past will not work in future!
+What has worked in the past will not work in the future!

 Dynamic Path Selection with SD-WAN!

 Dynamic Path Selection is an algorithmic approach to steer traffic on the available WAN links based on the quality, congestion and utilization metrics.
-It also provides the Enterprises an option to use multiple underlays available at a branch and combine all the links to provide best quality or network experience to user.
-One can combine MPLS, Internet Leased line, Broadband, or 4G and use complete Bandwidth in an efficient manner without any manual intervention or worrying about link quality.
-Path selection algorithms are independent of physical transport or link type (MPLS, ILL, Broadband, 4G) to provide flexibility of selecting best available link type available at remote locations.
+It also provides the Enterprises an option to use multiple underlays available at a branch and combine all the links to provide the best quality of network experience to the user.
+One can combine MPLS, Internet Leased Line, Broadband, or 4G and use complete Bandwidth in an efficient manner without any manual intervention or worrying about link quality.
+Path selection algorithms are independent of physical transport or link type (MPLS, ILL, Broadband, 4G) to provide the flexibility of selecting the best available link type available at remote locations.

 Metric based WAN Link Selection for Application traffic